MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/01-gen-ai-vision.md

 You'll need a model that can process image-based input.

 1. Now you're ready to explore models.
 On the **Discover** page, select the **Models** tab to view the Microsoft Foundry model catalog.
-1. Search for and deploy the `gpt-4.1` model using the default settings.
+1. Search for and deploy a vision-capable chat model that supports image input, such as `gpt-5`, `gpt-5.1`, or another current equivalent available in your region.
 Deployment may take a minute or so.

     > **Tip**: Model deployments are subject to regional quotas.
 If you don't have enough quota to deploy the model in your project's region, you can use a different model - such as gpt-4.1-mini, or gpt-4o.
 Alternatively, you can create a new project in a different region.

 1. When the model has been deployed, view the model playground page that is opened, in which you can chat with the model.

-    > **TIP**: Note the model deployment name (which by default should be *gpt-4.1*) - you'll need this later!
+    > **TIP**: Note the model deployment name you use - you'll need this later!

 ## Test the model in the playground